theCocoonStudio/react-context-helper/README.md

 # react-context-helper

-A component that helps you easily update your React context from consumers.
+A wrapper component that helps you easily update your React context from consumers.
+Works exactly like a regular context provider but adds the methods `updateContext` and `removeFromContext` to the context object.

 ## Install: